 LLCs are required to file an annual report with the Massachusetts Secretary of the Commonwealth Corporations Division.
 The cost of the Annual Report is $500 by mail and slightly more when filing online.

-Related: How to File a Massachusetts LLC Annual Report
+Related: How To File A Massachusetts LLC Annual Report

 File the Beneficial Owner Information Report